rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ## Application with durable subscriptions

-We are using the same application but this time we are using a different consumer `@Service` called `DurableTradeLogger`.
+We are using the same application -under `scenario-1` folder- but this time we are using a different consumer `@Service` called `DurableTradeLogger`.
 This service uses a *Consumer Group* called after its name `trade-logger` which creates a durable queue called `queue.trade-logger`.